Building Facts Brief

 Original fire-rating regime (1965)1965 plan check (p0024) required 1-hour fire-rated interior partitions and 1-hour fire-rated ceiling throughout.

 Electrical — original 1965 service400 Amp main, dual metering, EMT wiring (per p0024).
-Service has since been downsized; the external “2751 A” panel (Section E, item 2) is likely a vestige of that original 400A configuration.
+Service has since been downsized.

 C. Permitted Scope of Work